bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

     }

-Now, if you refresh a message view page, instead of the logged in user's public and private key, you'll see the log show the other user's public key only (we shouldn't get hte private key for another person!).
+Now, if you refresh a message view page, instead of the logged in user's public and private key, you'll see the log show the other user's public key only (we shouldn't get the private key for another person!).

 ## Step 7 - Encrypting Messages